Stratospheric Observatory for Infrared Astronomy

 - Black holes at the center of galaxies

-Presently in development are the seven first generation instruments, five U.S. made and two German made.
+There are seven first generation instruments, five U.S. made and two German made.
+Six of the instruments have now flown on SOFIA.
 The instruments — cameras, spectrometers, and a photometer — operate across a wide range of the electromagnetic spectrum, from the optical to the far infrared.
 Some of the instruments are special purpose instruments designed to study a particular phenomenon, while others are general purpose instruments capable of acquiring data from a broad range of astronomical objects.

 Because of the ease with which SOFIA instruments can be changed as well as the hands-on nature of observing with SOFIA, the observatory provides a unique platform for the demonstration of new observational techniques, the development of new instruments, and the education of young scientists and teachers in the discipline of infrared astronomy.

 Last updated: June 10, 2014